programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 2. Re-run the R program above to insert a record.
 3. Perform the SELECT statement.
 You should see one row of data.

+### Change the INSERT statement to use variables

-We will be inserting a lot of data into the table using R, so we will add variables to construct the query below.
+We will be inserting a lot of data into the table using R, so we will change the INSERT statement to use variables.
 See the code below the *#Assemble the query* remark.

 ```
 library(RMySQL)

-#R needs a full path to find the settings file
+# R needs a full path to find the settings file
 rmysql.settingsfile<-"C:\\ProgramData\\MySQL\\MySQL Server 5.7\\newspaper_search_results.cnf"

 rmysql.db<-"newspaper_search_results"
 storiesDb<-dbConnect(RMySQL::MySQL(),default.file=rmysql.settingsfile,group=rmysql.db)

-#optional - confirms we connected to the database
+# optional - confirms we connected to the database
 dbListTables(storiesDb)

-#Assemble the query
+# Assemble the query

+# Assign variables
 entryTitle <- "THE LOST LUSITANIA."
 entryPublished <- "21 MAY 1916"
 #convert the string value to a date to store it into the database
 entryPublishedDate <- as.Date(entryPublished, "%d %B %Y")
 entryUrl <- "http://newspapers.library.wales/view/4121281/4121288/94/"
 searchTermsSimple <- "German+Submarine"

+# Create the query statement
 query<-paste(
   "INSERT INTO tbl_newspaper_search_results (
   story_title,